-If you've been seriously injured in an accident, or if the other side is being contentious right out of the gate, you'll probably want to put your personal injury case in the hands of an experienced attorney.
-You shouldn't turn to just any lawyer for help; look for someone who has experience handling your type of personal injury claim -- and whom you feel that you can trust.
-(On the other side of the coin, for the basics on representing yourself, see Nolo's article Personal Injury Claims: When You Can Handle Your Own.)
+In some fairly rare scenarios, it might be a good idea to handle a personal injury claim on your own—when your injuries are minor and you're comfortable dealing with the at-fault party's insurance company, for example.
+But if you've been seriously injured in an accident, or if the other side is being contentious right out of the gate, you'll probably want to put your personal injury case in the hands of an experienced attorney.
+You shouldn't turn to just any lawyer for help; look for someone who has experience handling your type of case—and who you feel that you can trust.

 Here's where to look for referrals:

 Talk with friends or coworkers who have been represented by a lawyer in their own personal injury claims.
 If the friend or coworker says good things to you about a lawyer, put the lawyer on your list of people to consult.
 But do not make a decision about a lawyer solely on the basis of someone else's recommendation.
 Different people will have different responses to a lawyer's style and personality; don't make up your mind about hiring a lawyer until you've met the lawyer, discussed your case, and decided that you feel comfortable working with him or her.

 Nolo offers two ways to find an attorney.
 You can use the Online Chat features on this page to connect with attorneys who might be able to help you.
 Nolo also offers a unique lawyer directory that provides a comprehensive profile for each attorney with information that will help you select the right attorney.
 The profiles tell you about the lawyer's experience, education, and fees.
 (Learn more about how personal injury lawyers get paid.)
 Nolo has confirmed that every listed attorney has a valid license and is in good standing with their bar association.